garrettgman/garrettgman.github.io/foundations.md

 2   | $f_{2}$ | =   | $m_{2}$ | $\times$ | $a_{2}$
 3   | $f_{3}$ | =   | $m_{3}$ | $\times$ | $a_{3}$

+Data sets provide insights about natural laws in two ways.
+They display variation, which is shaped by natural laws.
+And, they reveal covariation, which mirrors the form of natural laws.

 ## Variation and variables